ToxicEnvelope/automation-hub/README.md

 1. **Run monitoring** — filter and open uploaded Allure executions.
 2. **Test-level statistics** — compare passed, failed, and error results by test name and identify the top recurring failures.
-3. **AI Failure Agent** — generate a structured diagnosis for one selected failed test using the local Phi-3 GGUF model and reviewed failure memory.
+3. **AI Failure Agent** — generate a structured diagnosis for one selected failed test using a local embedded GGUF model and reviewed failure memory.
 4. **Floating Failure Chat Assistant** — ask follow-up questions from `index.html` before opening the full report.

 A typical workflow: